tfsec/tfsec.github.io/_docs/oracle/compute/no-public-ip.md

 ---
+title: oracle-compute-no-public-ip
-title: Compute instance requests an IP reservation from a public pool
+description: Compute instance requests an IP reservation from a public pool
 shortcode: oracle-compute-no-public-ip
 legacy: OCI001
 summary: Compute instance requests an IP reservation from a public pool